 - NSF fee

-Ranked one of the best merchant services companies of 2020, Fattmerchant has disrupted the payments industry with our subscription based pricing model.
-Fattmerchant is a subscription-based merchant service provider with total transparency built into its model.
+Ranked one of the best merchant services companies of 2020, Stax has disrupted the payments industry with our subscription-based pricing model.
+Stax is a subscription-based merchant service provider with total transparency built into its model.
 All merchants have access to direct cost payment processing with 0% markups, no contracts, and no hidden fees.